17 N. State Street, Suite 900

 Legal Council for Health Justice (formerly known as the AIDS Legal Council of Chicago) uses the power of the law to secure dignity, opportunity, and well-being for people facing barriers due to illness or disability.

-Legal Council for Health Justice offers three different opportunities for PILI Interns and Fellows:
+Legal Council for Health Justice offers three different opportunities for PILI Interns and Fellows in each.
+Please specify in your cover letter which program you would like to apply for, if you have a preference:

 1) AIDS Legal Council